tucats/ego/LANGUAGE.md

 &nbsp;

-There are _diadic_ operators that work on two values, one of which preceeds the operator and one of which follows the operator.
+There are _diadic_ operators that work on two values, one of which precedes the operator and one of which follows the operator.

 &nbsp;